smlx/jiratime/README.md

 `jiratime` exits with a return code of zero and no output on success.
 On failure it will exit with a non-zero return code and a message on standard error.

-## Usage
+## Authorization Setup

-### Authorization Setup
+`jiratime` authentication requires a one-time initial setup.

-`jiratime` authenticates to Jira as an OAuth2 client.
+`jiratime` can authenticate using OAuth2 (more secure, more complex setup, the default), or using an API Key and HTTP Basic Auth (less secure, but simpler).

-This requires a one-time initial setup.
+### OAuth2

 #### Configure jiratime app in Jira cloud